 My name is Pindokuhle M, born in a small town called Mthatha in the Eastern Cape Province, South Africa.
 The COVID-19 pandemic has affected many of us in various ways through business operations, careers, academics, and social life.

-I have recently graduated for my Honour’s in Economics degree at the University of the Free State.
-The corona virus pandemic has affected me in a way that it has become difficult for me to apply for jobs, as I cannot access the internet cafes to gain access to the internet anymore.
+I have recently graduated with Honours in Economics at the University of the Free State.
+The coronavirus pandemic has affected me in a way that it has become difficult for me to apply for jobs, as I cannot access the internet cafes to gain internet access anymore.
 Additionally, the unemployment rate in South Africa is currently at 29%.
-The economy has recently been downgraded by Moody’s to a junk status, suggesting that most companies will be retrenching a number of their employees during this hazardous time.
+The economy has recently been downgraded by Moody’s to junk status, suggesting that most companies will be retrenching a number of their employees during this hazardous time.
 This is very alarming for me as a fresh graduate with no job experience, as I foresee a challenging stumbling block in trying to enter the labour market in this highly competitive industry.

 Furthermore, I was also supposed to attend my graduation ceremony on the 22nd of April 2020, but that was recently cancelled because of the shutdown.
 I had already paid for accommodation, which resulted in my deposit being forfeited.
 However, it was a bit of a relief as I am not really prepared financially for the ceremony celebrations.

 On a more positive note, I have used this time to practice all possible interview questions that the companies I have applied to might ask.
 I am also reading up a lot on Forex trading, which is a skill that I would like to practice as soon as things get back to normal.